 Just 10 months after hoisting the Vince Lombardi Trophy, the Rams are on pace to having the worst follow-up season for a defending Super Bowl champion in the history of the NFL’s Super Bowl era (since 1966).

 BetCalifornia.com is utilizing historical data to reference just how fall these Rams have fallen.
+You can also visit our Los Angeles Rams odds page for more details.

 The hopes for getting sports wagering going in the state failed at the polls in November as two ballot measures were shot down.